kukania/SIGMOD23_APX-FTL/readme.md

 SFTL uses ./algorithm/DFTL/caching/sftl for its cache.\
 TPFTL uses ./algorithm/DFTL/caching/tpftl for its cache.

+Approximate indexing techinques of APX-FTL are implemented under the ./algorithms/APXFTL/translation_functions/ Please refer to the bf_guard_mapping.*, plr_mapping.* and ./plr/*

 # Compile
 We can change the target FTL to compile by editing the "TARGET_ALGO" in Makefile.\
 The default "TARGET_ALGO" is APXFTL which is our suggestion. \